Tips for APSU Parents

 - If your student is homesick, encourage them to get a part-time job or join an on-campus organization.
 Students can also connect with a faculty or staff member, volunteer with others, or connect with others in their academic major.

 - Send a care package to your student just because or during stressful midterm exams.

 Examples of items to send include snacks, family photos, notes, and gift cards.

 - Encourage your student to discuss residence issues with their roommate and seek assistance

 from the Resident Assistant or Housing staff if needed.

-- Remind your student of the Academic Support Center if they desire tutoring or writing assistance.
+- Remind your student of the Learning Resource Center if they need tutoring.